altera-fpga/altera-ros2/examples/xarm_block_demo/README.md

 ## Build

 ### Docker
-The easiest way to build and run the demo client is using Docker.
-Follow the instructions [HERE](../../README.md#docker-build) to build a Docker image.
+The easiest way to run the demo client is using the official [Docker image](https://hub.docker.com/r/alterafpga/ros2).

-Once built refer to the examples [HERE](../../README.md#docker) to start a suitable container.
+Refer to the usage examples [HERE](../../README.md#docker) to start a suitable container.

 ### Native
 Refer to the instructions [HERE](../../README.md#native-build) to build the demo client and required dependencies natively from source.